 End of activity

--Group material - you will have to carry some of the group material and food
+Group equipment - you will be required to carry some of the group equipment and food

 Snowshoes

--Transport to destination - we will facilitate carpooling via the Togetzer platform.
-You can indicate your available or wanted places here.
+Transportation to the destination - we will facilitate carpooling via the Togetzer platform.
+You can indicate your available or requested seats here.

--Your personal equipment and hiking backpack - See the complete list in the "to know" tab
+Your personal equipment and hiking backpack - See the complete list in the "What you need to know" tab

--We have a fleet of equipment to lend you: you can indicate your needs in the registration form.
+We have a fleet of equipment available for you to borrow: you can indicate your needs in the registration form.

 Payment can be made in two instalments.
 Contact us at info@leschevresdemontagne.com